ddev/ddev/README.md

 ## Usage
 ```
 ➜  .drud ddev --help
-This Command Line Interface (CLI) gives you the ability to interact with the DRUD platform to manage applications, create a local development environment, or deploy an application to production.
-DRUD also provides utilities for securely uploading files and secrets associated with applications.
+This Command Line Interface (CLI) gives you the ability to interact with the ddev to create a local development environment.

 Usage:
-  ddev [flags]
   ddev [command]

 Available Commands:
-  add         Add an existing application to your local development environment
-  config      Set or view DRUD configurations.
+  config      Create or modify a ddev application config in the current directory
-  exec        run a command in an app container.
+  exec        Execute a Linux shell command in the webserver container.
   hostname    Manage your hostfile entries.
+  import      Import an existing site to the local dev environment
   list        List applications that exist locally
   logs        Get the logs from your running services.
-  restart     Stop and Start the app.
+  restart     Restart the local development environment for a site.
   rm          Remove an application's local services.
   sequelpro   Easily connect local site to sequelpro
   ssh         SSH to an app container.
-  start       Start an application's local services.
+  start       Start the local development environment for a site.
   stop        Stop an application's local services.
-  update      Update DRUD cli tool
   version     print ddev version and component versions
-  workon      Set a site to work on

-Flags:
-      --config string   yaml config file (default "$HOME/drud.yaml")
-  -p, --plugin string   Choose which plugin to use (default "legacy")

 Use "ddev [command] --help" for more information about a command.
 ```